-Hospice care may be appropriate when:
+Hospice care might be appropriate when:

-When patients enroll in a hospice program, they can expect:
+Patients in hospice can expect: